isomerpages/moe-meridianpri/_useful-links/Learning Portals/Singapore Student Learning Space.md

 <p><b> Q2.
 My account has been locked.
 What should I do?</b></p>
 Your account will be locked if you try to log in with an incorrect password too many times.
 Please approach your teacher to unlock your account.

+<p><b> Q3.
+I chose to reset my SLS password through email but I cannot find the password reset email.
+What can I do?</b></p>
+If you cannot see the email in your inbox, it may be in the spam or junk email folder.

+Note: The link in the email will expire within 10 minutes.
+If the link has expired, go to the login page and select <b>Forgot Password</b> to try again.

+<p><b>Q4.
+Can I change the SLS security questions?</b></p>
+Students can log in to SLS to change the answers to their security questions.
+However, the questions are fixed.

+<p><b>Q5.
+What are the Operating System and Browser Requirements for SLS?</b></p>

+SLS is accessible through internet browsers on Windows PC, Mac, tablets and mobile devices.
+The recommended operating systems and browsers can be found at https://go.gov.sg/slsosbrowser.